Baranll0/Segmentation-of-Teeth-in-Panoramic/README.md

 ## Project Overview

 This project implements a deep learning-based solution for segmenting individual teeth from panoramic X-ray images.
-It utilizes the Nested U-Net (U-Net++) architecture, known for its exceptional performance in semantic segmentation tasks.
+It utilizes the **DeepLabV3+** architecture, known for its exceptional performance in semantic segmentation tasks.
 Key features of this project include:

 - **Advanced Preprocessing**: Image resizing, normalization, and multi-class mask generation.
 - **Sophisticated Loss Function**: A combination of CrossEntropyLoss and DiceLoss to ensure precise segmentation.
-- **Post-processing Techniques**: Connected Component Analysis (CCA) to extract bounding boxes for individual teeth.
+- **Post-processing Techniques**: Multi-class segmentation with unique labels for each tooth.
-- **Robust Evaluation**: Metrics such as Dice Coefficient, Combined Loss, and Accuracy to assess model performance.
+- **Robust Evaluation**: Metrics such as Dice Coefficient and Validation Loss to assess model performance.

 This system is designed to assist dentists and radiologists by automating the tooth segmentation process, paving the way for more efficient and accurate dental assessments.